kinnala/scikit-fem/README.md

 into vectors.
 The library supports triangular, quadrilateral, tetrahedral and hexahedral meshes as well as one-dimensional problems.

-## Features

-This library fills an important gap in the spectrum of finite element codes.
+The library fills an important gap in the spectrum of finite element codes.
 The library is *lightweight* meaning that it has *minimal dependencies*.
 It contains *no compiled code* meaning that it's *easy to install* and use on all platforms that support NumPy.
 Despite being fully interpreted, the